Bonfires of san juan 2025

 What Are the Bonfires of San Juan?

-The Bonfires of San Juan, or “Hogueras de San Juan,” is an annual festival held in Alicante to celebrate the arrival of summer
+The Bonfires of San Juan, or “Hogueras de San Juan,” (San Juan Festival Alicante 2025) is an annual festival held in Alicante to celebrate the arrival of summer

 The festivities revolve around the creation and burning of large, intricate sculptures made of wood and papier-mâché, known as “hogueras” or bonfires.
 These stunning works of art often depict satirical scenes, celebrities, political figures, and local themes, showcasing the creativity and craftsmanship of local artists